nestordemeure/nestordemeure.github.io/content/writing/guides/presentation.md

 ### The Structure

 My slides often follow a set structure with known beats.
-You might want to emulate it, or do your own thing, I would recommend getting familiar with its logic anyway.
+Whether you want to emulate it or do your own thing, I would recommend getting familiar with its logic.

 The title slide bears the name of the presentation, the name of the event, and the names of the people who contributed to the work (here, and the next slide, are the perfect places to credit them and let them know that, while you are the one presenting the work, you recognize their help).